Aircraft Electrical Systems Market Size and Share

 Aircraft Electrical Systems Market Analysis by Mordor Intelligence

-The aircraft electrical systems market is valued at USD 23.13 billion in 2025 and is forecasted to advance to USD 32.72 billion by 2030, translating to a 7.19% CAGR.
+The aircraft electrical systems market size is valued at USD 23.13 billion in 2025 and is forecasted to advance to USD 32.72 billion by 2030, translating to a 7.19% CAGR.
 Adopting More-Electric Aircraft (MEA) architectures, rising single-aisle production, and accelerating retrofit demand for cabin electrification collectively expand the addressable revenue pool.
 High-voltage direct current (HVDC) distribution, silicon-carbide (SiC) power electronics, and modular battery packs are pivoting the competitive agenda toward energy density and thermal efficiency.
 Sustained order backlogs at Airbus, The Boeing Company, and COMAC, and early production runs of several eVTOL platforms anchor baseline demand even as supply-chain constraints shift delivery profiles.
 Parallel investment in cybersecurity and electromagnetic protection reinforces the need for integrated electrical architectures that can scale across civil and defense programs.

 Key Report Takeaways